clear-code/lua-web-driver/docs/tutorial/index.md

 This document describes how to use LuaWebDriver step by step.
 If you don't install LuaWebDriver yet, [install][install] LuaWebDriver before you read this document.

-## Start and stop web browser {#start-stop-web-browser}
+## Start and stop Web browser {#start-stop-web-browser}

-You need to start WebDriver at first to start web browser.
+You need to start WebDriver at first to start Web browser.

-You can use [`WebDriver.create`][webdriver-create] and [`FirefoxDriver.start`][firefoxdriver-start] to start web browser as below example.
+You can use [`WebDriver.create`][webdriver-create] and [`FirefoxDriver.start`][firefoxdriver-start] to start Web browser as below example.
 Web browser starts in headless mode with default.

-Also you need to stop web browser when you finish your processing.
+Also you need to stop Web browser when you finish your processing.

-You can use [`FirefoxDriver.stop`][firefoxdriver-stop] to stop web browser.
+You can use [`FirefoxDriver.stop`][firefoxdriver-stop] to stop Web browser.

 Example: